CogentRedTester/mpv-user-input/README.md

 The following error codes currently exist:

     exited          the user closed the input instead of pressing Enter already_queued  a request with the specified id was already in the queue cancelled       a script cancelled the request

+If the request throws an error for whatever reason then the error message will be returned instead.

 #### options